 Having a sound financial plan to get you through the first year as a new freelancer is vital.
 You’ll either need to move back in with your parents for a bit or have enough money to pay rent and basic needs until you’re earning enough to do so out of your salary.

 An emergency fund also prepares for the unexpected.
 While you might project a certain level of earnings, you never know what might happen.
 That big client you landed your first day in business might declare bankruptcy and leave you hanging with unpaid invoices.
+Your car might break down and need costly repairs.

 2. Know Your Worth

 If you aren’t sure how to become a freelance graphic designer making decent money, punch the job description into job search sites for your area and see what companies pay.
 You should make more to cover expenses.
 You may have to get creative and do a bit of spying on your competition.
+Join online groups and befriend others in the industry so you can have on-point conversations.

 3. Define Your Niche